ddsbook/blog/2014/12/ponemon.md

-I was recently presenting on the use of statistics for risk analysis at the SIRACon conference held in Minneapolos, October 9th and 10th.
+I was recently presenting on the use of statistics for risk analysis at the SIRACon conference held in Minneapolos (Oct.
+9th and 10th, 2014).
 I was explaining how models and algorithms work at a high level: given one or more observations and the outcomes, we build models or algorithms to learn how the observations can help predict the outcome.
 As examples I